Monynha-Softwares/MonynhaTech/README.md

 That's it!
 Changes made in `./src` will be reflected in your app.
 Follow the on-screen instructions to login and create your first admin user.
 Then check out [Production](#production) once you're ready to build and serve your app, and [Deployment](#deployment) when you're ready to go live.

+## Environment variables

+The project uses the following environment variables in a `.env` file:

+- `DATABASE_URI`: Database connection string.
+- `PAYLOAD_SECRET`: Secret used to encrypt JWT tokens.
+- `NEXT_PUBLIC_SERVER_URL`: Base URL of the application (no trailing slash).
+- `CRON_SECRET`: Secret used to authenticate cron jobs.
+- `PREVIEW_SECRET`: Secret used to validate preview requests.

 ## How it works

 The Payload config is tailored specifically to the needs of most websites.
 It is pre-configured in the following ways: